Dramaturgy

-Definition and history
+History

-Dramaturgy as a practice-based as well as practice-led discipline was invented by Gotthold Ephraim Lessing, in the 18th century.
+The role of dramaturgy as a practice-based as well as practice-led discipline was first held by Gotthold Ephraim Lessing, in the 18th century.
 The Theater of Hamburg engaged him for some years for a position today known as a "dramaturge".
 He was the first to occupy this role in European theater and described his task as that of a "dramatic judge" ("dramatischer Richter"), one who must assess the most compelling and appropriate means of staging a particular theatrical work.
+At the time, Germany was less of a nation and more of a collection of principalities.
+Lessing was hired at the newly created national theatre to promote a distinctly German artistic culture.
+Although he only spent two years in the position, Lessing's laid the foundations for future dramaturgical work.
 From 1767 to 1770, Lessing published a series of critical commentaries, Hamburg Dramaturgy (Hamburgische Dramaturgie).
 These works analyzed, criticized and theorized the current state of German theater, making Lessing the father of modern dramaturgy.

 Following Lessing's Hamburgische Dramaturgie and Laokoon and Hegel's Aesthetics (1835–38), many subsequent authors, including Friedrich Hölderlin, Johann von Goethe, Friedrich Wilhelm Joseph Schelling, Thornton Wilder, Arthur Miller, and Tennessee Williams, reflected on the stage language of plays as a distinctive art form.

 German playwright Gustav Freytag attempted to synthesize the components of modern dramaturgy in his 1863 book The Technique of the Drama, published in English in 1894.
 Known for its outline of the principles of dramatic structure, including the arc of dramatic tension and resolution referred to as Freytag's Pyramid, The Technique of the Drama is often considered the blueprint for the first Hollywood screenwriting manuals.
 The Technique of Play Writing (1915) by Charlton Andrews, refers to European and German traditions of dramaturgy and understanding dramatic composition.

+Historical works

+These are examples that define theatrical tradition throughout history.

+Poetics

 A foundational work in the Western theatrical tradition is Poetics by Aristotle (written c.
 335 BCE), which analyzes the genre of tragedy.
 Aristotle considers Oedipus Rex (c.
 429 BCE) as the quintessential dramatic work.
 He analyzes the relations among character, action, and speech, gives examples of good plots, and considers the role of audience response as an aspect of theatrical form.
 His "rules" are referred to today as "Aristotelian drama".
 In Poetics, Aristotle discusses many key concepts of Greek drama, including the moment of tragic recognition (anagnorisis) and the purgation of audience feelings of pity and fear (catharsis).